spikedoanz/spikedoanz.github.io/content/from-bits-to-intelligence.md

 ---

-let's consider the default stack. from loss.backward() all the way down to the hardware
+let's consider the default stack. from loss.backward() down to the hardware

 gpt 2 (500)[^1] written in